Refracting Reality: Generating Images with Realistic Transparent Objects: Experiments

 \subsection{Results}

 Qualitative results, together with the generating image prompts, are shown in \cref{fig:results}, along with samples from the underlying text-to-image generator to illustrate the implausibility of the synthesized transparent object when generated without physical guidance.
-Our generated images conform most closely to reality: in the glass sphere regions, the background is correctly refracted with the expected left--right and up--down flips and appropriate radial distortions, matching the Blender reference images.
 Furthermore, in regions where geometry is missing (masked areas in the Blender reference images), our method produces plausible content by leveraging the synchronized panorama to fill in unseen regions.
-By contrast, Flux inpainting and the standard Flux model generate physically implausible results.
-For instance, in the living room scene, Flux inpainting fails to render the sofa behind the sphere, showing unrelated content instead.
-In the kitchen scene, Flux inpainting produces a hollow sphere shell (no refraction), and the standard Flux model does not generate a glass sphere at all.
-In the office scene, the standard Flux output appears reasonable at first glance, but closer inspection reveals that the right side of the sphere incorrectly refracts the background bookshelf, showing arbitrary structures.
-Overall, standard Flux and Flux inpainting both fail to synthesize correct physical refractions, either omitting the glass object or rendering one that does not conform to the rest of the image evidence.
+By contrast, FLUX inpainting and the standard FLUX-dev model generate physically implausible results.
+For instance, in the living room scene, FLUX inpainting fails to render the sofa behind the sphere, showing unrelated content instead.
+In the karaoke scene, although both the FLUX inpainting model and FLUX-dev generate glass spheres with tones consistent with the room, background details such as the TV and speakers are completely absent within the sphere.
+In the landscape scene, the standard FLUX-dev output appears reasonable at first glance, but closer inspection reveals that the mountains in the background are not refracted in the sphere at all.
+Overall, standard FLUX-dev and FLUX inpainting both fail to synthesize correct physical refractions, either omitting the background objects or rendering something that does not conform to the rest of the image evidence.

 Quantitative results are presented in \cref{tab:results}.
-Across all metrics, our method outperforms the Flux inpainting baseline.
+Across both per-pixel metrics, our method outperforms all other methods.
 These results confirm that our approach not only produces visually more accurate images but also better aligns with the text prompts and scene geometry, demonstrating the effectiveness of cross-view synchronization and physics-based refraction modeling.

 In \cref{fig:pano}, we give an example of the object-free image $I_0^-$ and the auxiliary generated panorama $I_0^{360}$, as well as the generated perspective image $I_0$, for one representative scene.
 This shows that the panoramic completion of the scene is plausible and is consistent with the perspective view, with sufficient detail for the sphere reflections.